'The Death of Colonel Moorehouse [sic] at the Storming of the Pettah Gate of Bangalore, 7 March 1791'

 NAM Accession Number

-Purchased with the assistance of the Art Fund and the Army Museums Ogilby Trust
+Purchased with the assistance of the the Art Fund (formerly the National Art Collections Fund or NACF) and the Army Museums Ogilby Trust